Berkeley High School (California): History

 In 1964, the West Campus of Berkeley High School was opened in the buildings of the former Burbank Junior High School at Bonar Street and University Avenue.
 It served all ninth graders, while the main campus served grades 10–12, except for an interval from the mid-1970s to the early 1980s when it was 7–9 to accommodate construction at Willard Junior High School.
 It was turned over to the Berkeley Adult School in 1986, which used it until 2004.
 West Campus is currently closed, but the main building is being used as the administrative offices of the Berkeley Unified School District.

-A number of famous performers have played at the Berkeley Community Theater on the Berkeley High campus.
+Several famous performers have played at the Berkeley Community Theater on the Berkeley High campus.
 On May 23, 1952, Paul Robeson sang, despite a small McCarthy-era furor.
 In 1957, Stan Getz was one of the featured performers of the Berkeley Jazz Festival.

-A significant portion of students and faculty alike were involved with the various forms of political activism which characterized the sixties in Berkeley, including protests against the Vietnam War, advocacy for civil rights and third world studies, and supporting People's Park.
+A significant portion of students and faculty alike were involved with the various forms of political activism that characterized the sixties in Berkeley, including protests against the Vietnam War, advocacy for civil rights and third world studies, and supporting People's Park.
 The campus included a Black Students Union, Chicano Student Union, and Asian Student Union (formerly called the Oriental Student Union).
 In 1971, Berkeley High students elected a homosexual male African American student as Homecoming Queen.

 Berkeley High School has been innovative in its high school curriculum.
-In the fall of 1970, a "school within a school" opened at Berkeley High, called Community High School.
+In the fall of 1970, a "school within a school" opened at Berkeley High called Community High School.
 It was "alternative", in keeping with the sixties culture which permeated life in Berkeley at the time.
 By 1974, there were several small schools within Berkeley High: Genesis-Agora (formerly Community and Community 2), Model School A, School of the Arts, and College Prep.
 Berkeley High School was also the first public high school in the United States with an African American Studies department, established in 1969.

-The Berkeley High campus was designated a historic district, the Berkeley High School Campus Historic District, by the National Register of Historic Places on January 7, 2008.
+The campus was designated a historic district, the Berkeley High School Campus Historic District, by the National Register of Historic Places on January 7, 2008.